 La Sagrada Família (Until now)

 La Sagrada Familia is Gaudi’s final project in his career and he dedicated the final part of his life.
 The beauty of Sagrada Familia is almost impossible to summarize.
 I think it would take a few dates to thoroughly explain every detail and meaning of Gaudi’s design of the structure.

 I am the MOST passionate (& fascinated :P) about the 2 façades – the Nativity Façade and the Passion Façade.
-One of them is complicated, classic and busy.
+One of them is complicated, classic, and busy.
 The opposite one is clean, simple, modern… The Nativity Façade depicts the birth of Jesus Christ, sculptures (plants and animals and saints) organically ornate the façade without an inch of blank space.
-The Passion Façade represents the Passion of the Christ.
+The Passion Façade represents the Passion of Christ.
 The entire storyline is vividly laid out one by one on the façade with modern giant sculptures.